iotaledger/wallet.rs/documentation/docs/welcome.md

 ### Stronghold and wallet.rs

-With the `wallet.rs` library, developers do not need to use a self-generated seed anymore.
+With the `wallet.rs` library, developers no longer need to use a self-generated seed anymore.
 By default, the security of `Stronghold` creates and stores the encrypted seed, at rest.
 Additionally, it is not possible to extract the seed from `Stronghold` as a security measure.

 `Stronghold` also uses encrypted snapshots that can easily be backed up and securely shared between devices.
 These snapshots are further secured with a password.